KittyCAD/modeling-app/docs/kcl/std.md

 #### Arguments

 * `data`: `AngledLineThatIntersectsData` - Data for drawing an angled line that intersects with a given line.
+(REQUIRED)
 ```
 {
 	// The angle of the line.